Last Updated on

 The numbers speak for themselves: over the last decade, the casual-dining segment has experience no growth whatsoever.

 The corporate culture so woven into the CDR segment stifles creativity, and conformity often wins out over ingenuity in a mature brand.
 There’s no question that retail will change significantly over the next five to 10 years.
-Restaurants, too, will be forced to adjust.
+Foodservice chains, too, will be forced to adjust to keep up with ever-evolving restaurant trends.
 The chains that will fare the best in the months and years ahead are those that take note of what’s coming, opting to be proactive, rather than reacting to social shifts years too late.

 A cursory glance at the menus of the leading CDRs reveals a sea of the same — similar colors, fonts, and even menu items.